datacarpentry/OpenRefine-ecology-lesson/_episodes/01-working-with-openrefine.md

 If data in a column needs to be split into multiple columns, and the parts are separated by a common separator (say a comma, or a space), you can use that separator to divide up the pieces into their own columns.

-1. Let us suppose we want to split the `scientificName` column into separate colums for genus and for species.
+1. Let us suppose we want to split the `scientificName` column into separate columns for genus and for species.
 2. Click the down arrow at the top of the `scientificName` column.
 Choose `Edit Column` > `Split into several columns...`
 3. In the pop-up, in the `Separator` box, replace the comma with a space.
 4. Uncheck the box that says `Remove this column`.